Julia Ruuttila

-Julia Ruuttila (1907–1991) was a journalist, writer, and political activist, who wrote stories, articles, and poems under many names, including her maiden name, Julia Godman.
+Julia Ruuttila (1907–1991) was a journalist, writer, and union and political activist, who wrote stories, articles, and poems under several pen names.

 Early life

-Julia Godman was born on April 26, 1907 to Ella Blossom Pardan and John Burwell Godman in Eugene, Oregon.
-Both of her parents were political activists, socialists, and anarchists.
+Julia Godman was born on April 26, 1907, to Ella Blossom Pardan and John Burwell Godman in Eugene, Oregon.
+Both of her parents were political activists: her mother a socialist, her father an anarchist.
 Members of the International Workers of the World, known as Wobblies, also visited their home frequently.
 Her mother was a feminist and suffragette who brought her daughter to demonstrations and sold birth control, which was then illegal, out of their home.

 Godman developed a love of writing from an early age.
 She was mostly homeschooled, and began a love for imagination and writing.
 She would become a published author in high school.
-Her story “The Agate Hunter” and her poem “Brotherhood” were published in the 1924 edition of the Eugenean- her high school’s yearbook.
+Her story “The Agate Hunter” and her poem “Brotherhood” were published in the 1924 edition of the Eugenean- her high school's yearbook.
 Her activism was present in these early works, with “Brotherhood” containing anti-racist metaphors, and “The Agate Hunter” expressing concerns over becoming a wage slave.

 Adult life

 Julia Godman was briefly married to a man named William Clayton Bowen between 1924 and 1925.
-She then attended the University of Oregon during the 1925-1926 school year.
-It was here that she would meet her second husband, Maurice "Butch" Bertram.
-They married in 1926, and in 1927, moved to Chicago, where they had their first son, Michael Jack.
-They returned to Oregon in 1929, and Butch began working at a sawmill.
+That marriage was annulled.
+She then attended the University of Oregon during the 1925–1926 school year.
+It was in Eugene that she met Maurice "Butch" Bertram.
+They married in 1926, and in 1927, moved to Chicago, where they had their son, Michael Jack (Mike).
+They returned to Oregon in 1929, and Butch began working at a sawmill in Linnton, just outside of Portland.

-In 1943, she divorced Butch Bertam, and married a man named Ben Eaton, only to divorce him in 1946.
-In 1951, she married for the fourth and final time.
-His name was Oscar Ruuttila, a Finnish man who worked for the International Longshore and Warehouse Union.
-The couple moved to Astoria, Oregon.
-Two years later, her grandson, Shane, and his mother Ella move in with them.
-Oscar Ruuttila died of a heart attack in 1962, and Julia moved back to Portland.
-She would later adopt Shane after his father committed suicide.
+In 1943, she divorced Butch Bertam, and married Ben Eaton, a seaman.
+She divorced him in 1946.
+In 1951, she married for the final time to Oscar Ruuttila, who was American-born but raised in Finland.
+He worked for the Pillsbury mill in Astoria, Oregon and was active in his union, the International Longshore and Warehouse Union.
+Shortly after, Julia moved to Astoria.
+Two years later, Julia and Oscar took in her grandson, Shane, after Mike's marriage fell apart, he took off and his wife didn't want him.
+Eventually Julia and Oscar were able to adopt him.
+Julia's mother Ella also moved in with them.
+After Oscar Ruuttila died of a heart attack in 1962, Julia moved back to Portland with Shane and her mother in tow.

 Julia would stay in Portland and continue her activist work for several decades following.
-At eighty years old, she moved to Anchorage, Alaska to live with her grandson.
-She retired from her job at The Dispatcher, the publication for the ILWU.
-She would also receive honorary lifelong membership in the International Woodworkers of America, which she helped to create.
-She died in 1991 following a heart attack.
+At eighty years old, she moved to Anchorage, Alaska to live with her grandson, Shane.
+She retired from her job at The Dispatcher, the publication of the ILWU.
+She would also receive honorary lifelong membership in the International Woodworkers of America, who she had also worked for in its early days.
+She died in 1991.